 In recent years, a heartworm vaccine has been developed to protect dogs from these dangerous parasites.
 Transmitted through bites from infected mosquitoes, heartworms cause damage to the heart and lungs, and eventually even death.
 This shot would be a wise addition as heartworm infestation occurs in all 50 states and mosquitoes often get indoors.

-Cheyenne Veterinary Wellness and Surgical Center serves patients in Carrick, Pittsburgh, and the surrounding areas.
+Cheyenne Veterinary Wellness and Surgical Center serves patients in Brentwood, Pittsburgh, and the surrounding areas.
 Call our vet clinic for an appointment today!